MiguelAngelTorres/MiguelAngelTorres/README.md

 ### I'm Miguel Ángel, a mathematician and computer engineer :1234: :computer:

-- 🔭 I’m currently working on Atlax360
+- 🔭 I’m currently working on Atlax360 as Data Scientist

 - 🌱 I’m currently learning